alperalin/webspeechcoloursgame/readme.md

 # Web Speech Color Game

-A coding exercise from Wes Bos' beginner javascript course.
+A coding exercise from Wes Bos's beginner javascript course.

 The app works with Chrome's speech recognition API.
 The user says a color name from the list on the page.
 If the color is valid, the app will play an animation and change the background with that color.